ziofat/material_design_icons_flutter/README.md

 ## Name Conversion

-Some icons' name is reversed keyword in Dart (and most other languages), so the names have been changed.
+Some icons' names are reserved keywords in Dart (and most other languages), so they have been changed.

 - `null` -> `nullIcon`
 - `switch` -> `switchIcon`